Domain Joined Instances¶

 - Xi Frame Solutions Architecture requires customers utilize Active Directory Windows Server 2012 R2 or higher for Domain Joined Instances.

 - Each account must be in a unique CIDR.
 Currently, Frame only supports subnet masks between /16 and /24.

 - An established peering connection to the domain controller or an “always on” VPN Connection to the domain controller.

-- If using Azure, you must apply custom DNS configurations.
+- Customers using Azure must apply custom DNS configurations.

 - Production instances can be solely joined to the domain without the Sandbox or Utility Servers.
 You can manually join the Sandbox or Utility Servers to the domain, but this is not required for the production instances to join successfully.

 After ensuring the above requirements are met, you can move on to the “Domain Controller Preparation” guide listed on the left sidebar.